Skip to content

 Querying properties:

--- Access property values using property_get function
+-- Access property values using property_get function (works with all formats)

 SELECT property_get(process_properties, 'thread-name') as thread_name